open-telemetry/opentelemetry-go/website_docs/getting-started.md

 ## Run the instrumented HTTP Server

-When you run the app and access the `/rolldice` route, you'll see the same "dice roll" values as before in the method you accessed it (browser, `curl`, etc.) and telemetry data printed to the server process's standard out.
+When you run the app and access the `/rolldice` path, you'll see the same "dice roll" values as before in the method you accessed it (browser, `curl`, etc.) and telemetry data printed to the server process's standard out.
 The telemetry generated is a single span that covers the lifetime of handling the request.